1mh/pyqt-examples/README.md

 # PyQt Examples

-A collection of small desktop applications written with PyQt5.
+A collection of small desktop applications to help you learn PyQt5.

 ## Running the examples